50 Mesmerizing Attractions in the Southwest

-The Southwestern US is home to some of the most breathtaking natural wonders in the world, making this region of the country a prime place to plan an adventurous, active, outdoorsy vacation.
-The scenery is so diverse out here that you can go from hiking amongst the cacti to snowshoeing through a snowy pine forest, all in the same day.
+The Southwestern US is home to some of the most breathtaking natural wonders in the world.
+This dazzling region of the country is a prime place to plan an adventurous, active, outdoorsy vacation.
+The scenery is so diverse out that you can go from hiking amongst cacti to snowshoeing through a pine forest, all in the same day.

 While the summers can be quite dry, sunny, and plain miserable with months of unending 100+ temps in most areas, the rest of the year is pretty moderate.
 Plus, there are many high altitude escapes which offer a convenient respite from the heat of the surrounding low desert areas.